Skip To Content

 Public Agency Governance

-• Former lead counsel to Orange County Public Works, Planning and Waste and Recycling departments on issues involving regulatory, environmental, public works, procurement, real estate, land use, special fund use, public finance, Brown Act, CEQA and conflicts of interest
+• Former lead counsel to Orange County public works, planning and solid waste agencies on issues involving regulatory, environmental, public works, procurement, real estate, land use, special fund use, public finance, Brown Act, CEQA and conflicts of interest.

 Accolades